wkandersen/MLOps_99/reports/README.md

  Student s220235 worked on workflows, specifically for dockerfiles, as well as DVC and Google Cloud.
 Setting up the services, preparing work on the virtual machines (and getting permissions).
 Helped working on unittests.

 Student s224197 worked on pytests and workflows, specifically codecheck, pre-commit hooks and pytests.
-Furthermore, the student was in charge of the data file.
+Furthermore, the student was in charge of the data file and general formatting.

 All members contributed to the code and helped with debugging.